liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 different objects.

 Mixins are similar to variables in that they store something that can be used anywhere in the UI.
-But while variables store single values mixins can store complex sets of rules.
+But whereas variables store single values, mixins can store complex sets of rules.

 Adjustments